billkindle/delivery-schedule-kiosk/README.md

-# ChemStation Delivery Schedule Kiosk
+# fabrikam Delivery Schedule Kiosk

 A full-screen delivery calendar display designed to run on a Windows 11 kiosk (TV/monitor) or be hosted in Azure.
 Reads events from a shared Exchange/Outlook mailbox via Microsoft Graph using a service account — no user login required.